 Behind housing objectives, the next objective of greatest need is in the area of Homelessness and Special Needs Populations.
 Objectives within the Consolidated Plan that address these populations vary among several eligible types of activities.
-Population-targeted housing activities can all benefit homeless individuals and families as well as households with special needs. .
+Population-targeted housing activities can all benefit homeless individuals and families as well as households with special needs.

 The City's Plan also includes Infrastructure activities such as drainage, street improvements, sidewalks, and trails that would benefit low-income areas including more than 1,000 households.
-Commercial

-Rehabilitation such as the Facade Improvement Program and Economic Development activities such as the Microenterprise Program will continue to support businesses.
+Commercial Rehabilitation such as the Facade Improvement Program and Economic Development activities such as the Microenterprise Program will continue to support businesses.
 Objectives include the facade improvement of 5 commercial structures and Microenterprise Assistance awards to assist businesses in hopes of creating 10 jobs available to low/mod individuals.

-Added by amendment, the City will undertake other Economic Development activities to support businesses in response to COVID-19 as well as Public Service activities related to the COVID-19 pandemic with the use of the special allocation of CDBG CARES Act funding made available in 2020.
+Added by amendment, the City will undertake Public Service and Public Facility activities related to the COVID-19 pandemic with the use of the special allocation of CDBG CARES Act funding made available in 2020.
 In the area of Public Services, the City will seek to provide outreach and education to low-to-moderate income neighborhoods on the Coronavirus in general and practices to prevent its spread.
 Activities will also involve screening and testing for COVID-19 both at existing health care facilities as well as pop-up testing sites in low-to-moderate income neighborhoods.
+Other activities in response to the COVID-19 pandemic include financial assistance to low- and moderate-income households whose income has been negatively impacted by the pandemic as well as Public Facility activities to improve access to the internet in LMI areas.